dtchanpura/dtchanpura.github.io/content/posts/gokrazy/restic-rest-server.md

 Restic provides backends or repository options where the backups can be stored, one of that is [Rest Server](https://github.com/restic/rest-server).

+The wrapper for rest-server is available at [that-awesome-organization/gokrazy-restic-rest-server](https://github.com/that-awesome-organization/gokrazy-restic-rest-server).

 # Disk Setup

 Before running the `rest-server` we need to setup the disk so that it can be used directly.